 - Re-read your impact statements like you would affirmations.
 With the trend in resumes turning from lists of job responsibilities to key achievements, when the long haul feels particularly difficult, read through these impacts statements as a way to remind yourself that you did these amazing things where you created change, solved problems, and built things that mattered to the people around you.

-- Schedule yourself.
+- Set boundaries.
 As a believer in working smarter, I recommend 30 hours a week for an active job hunt rather than a full 40.
 This means that there are still other hours left in the day for families and mental rest.
 By both setting time boundaries for your job hunt tasks and not spending every hour worried about getting a job, you can pace yourself and start again tomorrow refreshed and renewed.

 In addition, keep track of your progress through the application process so that

 you can adjust your approach when things aren’t working how you’d like.
-For example, there are different things to address if you never get an interview invitation then if you never get an offer after an onsite interview.
+For example, there are different things to address if you never get an interview invitation than if you never get an offer after an onsite interview.

 By keeping track, you will know whether you need to create a more effective resume for the current market or if you need to rethink your approach to interview questions.